 "You know this is all your fault, you tempted my father.”

-Mistreatment of Women Allegations
+Allegations of Mistreatment of Women

 Mr. Houston's resignation from Hillsong Church follows reports of two incidents involving the mistreatment of women.

 Roughly 10 years ago, Mr. Houston allegedly sent inappropriate text messages to a Hillsong Church staff member.
 These messages lead to the employee resigning from their position and making a complaint regarding Mr. Houston.
-This incident allegedly took place with Mr. Houston being under the influence of sleeping tablets which he had become dependant on.
+This incident allegedly took place with Mr. Houston being under the influence of sleeping tablets which he had become dependent on.

 The second incident was brought to Hillsong Church's attention in 2019 regarding an annual church conference attended and opened by Prime Minister Scott Morrison.
 Mr. Houston had allegedly become disoriented following the conference where he had taken too much anti-anxiety medication mixed with alcohol.
 Mr. Houston allegedly then knocked on the hotel room door and spent 40 minutes with the room's female occupant.

 Mr. Morrison has confirmed that he had known Mr. Houston for "a long time" with Mr. Houston also being described as Mr. Morrison's 'spiritual mentor'.
 Mr. Morrison also referred to his relationship with Mr. Houston in his very first speech to Parliament in 2008.
 In the speech, Mr. Morrison described Mr. Houston as being among "dedicated church leaders" who had "greatly assisted" him via their pastoral work.